What you need to know about changing mask rules in Seattle area, WA and the U.S.

 - Major airlines and many of the busiest airports rushed to drop their requirements on Monday after the Transportation Security Administration announced it wouldn’t enforce a January 2021 security directive that applied to airplanes, airports, taxis and other mass transit.

-What does the new ruling mean for traveling through Seattle-Tacoma International Airport?
+What does the new ruling mean for traveling through Sea-Tac Airport?

-Travelers visiting the Seattle-Tacoma International Airport will no longer be required to mask up, though airlines may still require face coverings on planes.
+- Travelers visiting Seattle-Tacoma International Airport will no longer be required to mask up, though airlines may still require face coverings on planes.

 Are rules changing on Seattle-area transit?